IPTC Video Metadata Hub

 Example video files with embedded metadata

-A short video about an IPTC event, all properties defined by a version of the Video Metadata Hub are populated and embedded by XMP.
-The property values reflect the property name to help sorting out what is displayed in a user interface.
-The video may be downloaded (8 MB) and investigated:
+These video files contain all properties defined by the specified version of the Video Metadata Hub are populated, embedded in the file’s XMP header.
+The property values reflect the property name to help understanding what is displayed in a user interface.
+The video may be downloaded (8 MB) and its metadata examined using video editors or tools such as ExifTool.

 Recommended Mapping